Patterns of the $V_2$-polynomial of knots: Introduction

 \subsection{$V_2$-trivial Conway mutations}

 A question that we discuss next is how strong is the new $V_2$ polynomial in separating knots.
 Given the values of the polynomial for knots up to 14 crossings, we searched for repetitions, taking into account mirror image, which changes $V_2(t,q)$ to $V_2(t,q^{-1})$.
 Here, we came across a new surprise.
 The $V_2$ polynomial separates knots with at most 11 crossings, but fails to separate 12 crossing knots, and the three pairs that we found are \be \ee We tried the $V_1$ polynomial on them and it failed to separate them, and we tried the $V_3$-polynomial which also failed to separate.
 Yet, the genus inequality~\eqref{degVn} was an equality for $n=2$, which meant that these 3 pairs have equal genus (in each pair).
-We checked their HFK, computed by \texttt{SnapPy}, and their Khovanov Homology, computed by \texttt{KnotAtlas}, and a bit to our surprise, were equal in each pair.
+We checked their HFK, computed by \texttt{SnapPy}, and their Khovanov Homology, computed by \texttt{KnotAtlas}, which, a bit to our surprise, were equal in each pair.
 Looking at these 3 pairs more closely, we realized that they are in fact Conway mutants.
 A table of mutant knots with at most 15 crossings is given in Stoimenow~\cite{Stoimenow}.
 As was pointed out to us by N. Dunfield, one can separate the knots in these pairs using the homology of their 5-fold covers, or the certified isometry signature of the complete hyperbolic structure.

-Having found these unexpected pairs of Conway mutant knots, we tried knots with 13 crossings, where we now found 25 more pairs with exactly the same properties as above, given in Table~\eqref{pairs13}.
-We then searched knots with 14 crossings, where we now found $187$ pairs and 1 triple (up to mirror image) with the same properties as above.
-The $V_2$-equivalence classes of knots of size more than 1 with at most 12, 13 and 14 crossings are given Tables~\eqref{pairs12}, ~\eqref{pairs13} and~\eqref{pairs14a}, respectively.
-A computer readable list of the $V_2$-equivalent tuples, up to $15$ crossings, is available at \cite{GS:VnData}.
+Having found these unexpected pairs of Conway mutant knots, we tried knots with 13 crossings, where we now found 50 more pairs with exactly the same properties as above, given in Table~\eqref{pairs13}.
+We then searched knots with 14 crossings, where we now found $333$ pairs and $1$ triple (up to mirror image) with the same properties as above.

+For lack of a better name, let us say that two knots are $V_2$-equivalent if they have equal $V_2$-polynomial; this notion is similar to the almost-mutant knots of~\cite{Dunfield:mutation}.
+The $V_2$-equivalence classes of knots of size more than 1 with at most 12, 13 and 14 crossings are given in Tables~\eqref{pairs12}, ~\eqref{pairs13} and~\eqref{pairs14a}, respectively.
+A computer readable list of the $V_2$-equivalent tuples, up to $16$ crossings, is the file \texttt{V2-equiv-tuples.txt} available at \cite{GS:VnData}.
+The numbers of $V_2$-equivalence tuples are summarized in the following table.

+Most of the $V_2$-equivalent knots that we found have equal $V_n$-polynomials for $n=1,2,3,4$.
+Let us say that two knots are $V_2$-exceptional if they have equal $V_1$ and $V_2$ polynomials but different $V_3$ or $V_4$ polynomials.

 Summarizing, we obtain the following.